marcelebbrecht/powerrouting/README.md

 Space requirements
 ------------------

-Results and exports need about 40G space.
+Results and exports need about 40-50G space.
+For a full run, my I7 3770 with 7 active threads needs abount 2 hours.

 Installation